Eli Chaim Carlebach: Biography

 His daughter Sterna Citron wrote a book about her fathers stories.

 Career

-After his father's death in 1967, Eli and his brother assumed the position of spiritual leaders of the Congregation Kehilath Jacob (Founded in 1945), the landmarked "Carlebach Shul," located in the Upper West Side of Manhattan.
+After his father's death in 1967, Eli and his brother assumed the position of spiritual leaders of the Congregation Kehilath Jacob (Founded in 1945), the landmarked "Carlebach Shul," located on the Upper West Side of Manhattan.
 The synagogue was famous for its worshippers, young and old, female and male, traditional and liberal who participated in services there.

 His grandson, Rabbi Naftali Citron, is the current Rabbi there.

 He was also the rabbi at the Hillside Jewish Center in New Jersey.

 He died of a heart attack at the age of 65.